Stable Invariants for Multiparameter Persistence: Introduction

 \section{Introduction}

-Data analysis aims to understand the mechanism of the source that generates the data.
+Understanding the underlying structure generating observed data is the aim of data analysis.
 A dataset is typically given in the form of a finite set $\mathcal U$ together with a sequence of $r$ maps out of $ \mathcal U$ into metric spaces called measurements.
 One way to analyze such data is to use these measurements to produce summaries or signatures describing the structure of the data with a hope of gaining some insight into the source.
 To reduce the dependency of the signatures on the accuracy of the measurements, which is necessary in the presence of heterogeneity, noise, variability, missing information etc., one can utilize homological tools from algebraic topology.
 Constructing and studying homology based stable summaries is the aim of topological data analysis (TDA).
-For $r=1$ (only one measurement), this approach has been applied very successfully to for example data coming from medicine \cite{Adcock201436, Nicolau26042011, HBM:HBM22521}, biology \cite{Chan12112013, 10.1371/journal.pcbi.1002581}, robotics \cite{7078886, pokorny2016b} and image processing \cite{bendich2010computing, doi:10.1137/070711669, 2011arXiv1112.1993A}.
+For $r=1$ (only one measurement), this approach has been applied very successfully to, for example, data coming from medicine \cite{Adcock201436, Nicolau26042011, HBM:HBM22521}, biology \cite{Chan12112013, 10.1371/journal.pcbi.1002581}, robotics \cite{7078886, pokorny2016b} and image processing \cite{bendich2010computing, doi:10.1137/070711669, 2011arXiv1112.1993A}.